VukolRo/born2beRoot/README.md

 2. [Installed](https://github.com/VukolRo/born2beRoot/blob/main/packages.md) required packages for managing the server.
 3. [Created](https://github.com/VukolRo/born2beRoot/blob/main/monitoring_script.md) the [script](https://github.com/VukolRo/born2beRoot/blob/main/monitoring.sh) for monitoring current state of the server.
 4. [Created](https://github.com/VukolRo/born2beRoot/blob/main/passwd_policy.md) a strong password policy.

+##### What i learned:
+- How to work with VirtualBox
+- How to work with snapshots
+- How to install Debian
+- How to partitioning disk and encrypting it
+- How to managing groups, users and their permissions
+- How to wokr with server using ssh
+- How works ufw and firewall in general
+- Why strong password policy is usfull and how it works
+- How setting up a cron job